T3kton/t3kton.github.io/source/contractor/Docker.rst

 static files for some types of deployments.
 This is really intended for developing/testing against the API and/or previewing contractor.
-The best way to deploy contractor for regular workloads is via the debian packaging, there is a PPA at: https://launchpad.net/~pnhowe/+archive/ubuntu/t3kton
+The best way to deploy contractor for regular workloads is via the debian packaging.
+There is a PPA at: https://launchpad.net/~pnhowe/+archive/ubuntu/t3kton

 Running the Docker Container
 ----------------------------